cursey/reframework-book/src/troubleshooting/VR-Troubleshooting.md

 Playing with a gamepad is supported.

 ### Controls not working?
-Unplug or disconnect your gamepad.
+1. Unplug or disconnect your gamepad.
 The gamepad conflicts with the VR controls.
+2. Not all controllers may have proper default bindings, and will need to be manually bound

 #### Gestures
 ##### Opening the map